MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-create-a-sendable-item-for-a-specific-account-based-on-the-current-folder.md

 - csharp
 ---

-# How to: Create a Sendable Item for a Specific Account Based on the Current Folder
+# Create a Sendable Item for a Specific Account Based on the Current Folder

 This topic contains two code examples that show how to create a sendable e-mail item and meeting request, and then how to send them by using a specific account that is based on the current folder.